What Makes a Leading Question?

 - About how often in the last month have you sent a text while driving?

 - When driving, about how often do you send a text before arriving at your destination?

 Do you post a lot of pictures on Instagram?

 Similar to the 1st question, this question sounds as though the suggested behavior is problematic or looked down upon.
-Specifically, “a lot” is vague and judgmental-sounding.
+Specifically, “a lot” is vague and could sound judgmental.